getwtxt/registry/README.md

 ### twtxt Registry Library for Go

+**ARCHIVED: This library now lives in the main getwtxt repository**

 `getwtxt-registry` helps you implement twtxt registries in Go.
 It uses no third-party dependencies whatsoever, only the standard library, and has no global state.